ronald-jaepel/CADET/doc/modelling/binding/multi_component_colloidal.rst

 where :math:`k_{a-e}`, :math:`b_{a-e}` are fitting constants.

-If the surface concentration is close to zero, the model switches to a linear implementation:
+Because the model becomes mathematically singular at zero concentration, the original equation is replaced by its mathematical limit below a threshold concentration.

 .. math::